masterzen/xsbt-cucumber-plugin/README.markdown

 ### JVM Settings ###
 * cucumberMaxMemory - The maximum JVM memory to allocate to the JVM process.
 Defaults to the string "256M"
-* cucumberMaxPermGen - The maximum PermGen space for the JVM process.
-Defaults to the string "64M"
 * cucumberSystemProperties - System properties to be passed to the JVM process using the -D flag.
 Defaults to and empty Map[String, String]
 * cucumberJVMOptions - Additional options to be passed to the JVM that runs cucumber.
 Defaults to an empty List[String]